Do you know who Chandler Bolt is?

 While connections are still a huge deal, today you can get them right from your couch.

-As a single individual, you can build a huge business inside the comfort of your home, after work, in your afternoons and on your weekends.
+As a single individual, you can build a huge business from the comfort of your home, after work, during your afternoons and on your weekends.

 I don’t think I’m being dramatic when I say that online marketing is your shot at the life of your dreams.